debear92/expenses-tracker/README.md

 ## Unfixed

 - When setting up a budget, at the moment the user can setup multiple budgets for the same month and on the Google Sheet this creates a new entry each time.
-Instead of having one line for whole the budget for July, I have multiple entries for the budget of that same month.
+Instead of having one line for all the budget entries for July, I have multiple entries for the budget for that same month.
 I wasn't able to get the function to delete all rows with the same month, but just the first one if there were more than one.
 The exact same issue happens with the Savings sheet.

 # Deployment